-4. If you want to connect with user authentication, enter a user name and password, with confirmation, in the Authentication Information area.
+4. To connect with user authentication, enter a user name and password, with confirmation, in the Authentication Information area.

 - 5. Select the Connect via NAT with a fixed IP address check box if you are using Network Access Translation and want to always used a fixed IP address for this machine. - 6.
 Click OK.